zerocracy/judges-action/README.md

 * Release frequently
 * Keep GitHub Action jobs green

-* Punish architect for ignoring bug reports
-* Punish for long merged pull request
-* Punish for stale pull request
-* Punish architect for lack of fresh releases
-* Punish for rejected bug report
-* Punish for rejected pull request

 ## How to Contribute

 In order to test this action, just run (provided, you have